adoniiiii/Esal_Project/README.md

 # Es Al

-**Es Al** is a booking platform for yurts and traditional rest camps across Kyrgyzstan — built for international tourists.
+**Es Al** is a booking platform for traditional rest camps across Kyrgyzstan — built for international tourists.

-Es Al is a web service that helps foreign tourists find and book authentic yurts and topchan camps in the regions of Kyrgyzstan.
-The platform includes an AI chatbot that answers questions in English about locations, amenities, and travel tips.
+Es Al is a web service that helps tourists find and book authentic yurts and topchan camps in the regions of Kyrgyzstan.
+The platform includes an AI chatbot that answers questions in multiple languages about locations, amenities, and travel tips.

 ---